 Arnold Palmer pointed, smiled and waved back at me that day.

 Thank you, Mr. Palmer.
 You hooked me on a sport for life and ten years later I would be lucky enough to land the cover of the United States Golf Association’s 2002-2003 edition of The Rules of Golf.
 I am the unidentified female golfer perched above a bunker looking at a ball with a horrible lie.

 The excitement of that day at Saucon Valley, along with plenty of help from my husband, spurred me into a golf career.
-Becoming aware of the game in the early 1990s while teaching physics in high school, I later became a serious player, started the first high school girls’ golf team program in Hunterdon County, NJ, continued coaching for seven record-breaking seasons (the final two winning the New Jersey state championship) along with creating and directing a Girls Go Golfing junior program for girls ages six to 18.
+Becoming aware of the game in the early 1990s while teaching physics in high school, I later became a serious player, started the first high school varsity girls’ golf team program in Hunterdon County, NJ, continued coaching for seven record-breaking seasons (the final two, winning the NJSIAA TOC state championship) along with creating and directing a Girls Go Golfing junior program for girls ages six to 18.

 Later that year I represented Lithuania in the World Amateur Team Golf Championship in Puerto Rico.
 Unfortunately, I became ill early that week, could barely walk and failed to play the final two rounds.
 And to this day am still battling a mysterious disease that has significantly limited my play.